 Digit does not have any minimum account requirements for its users.
 This is a great feature, especially for new savers.
 You want to be able to build your savings slowly from scratch.

 The lack of an account minimum will allow you to save at your own pace.
 You may reach your goal and then decide to clean out your account.
 Digit will not penalize you for having a lower account balance.

 How Much Does Digit Cost?

-In the beginning, Digit will offer you a free trial period for 30 days.
+In the beginning, Digit will offer you a free trial period of 30 days.
 At the end of your free trial period, the app is charged as a subscription service.
 Each month, Digit will charge you $5.00 for its services.